Johndale Carty: Professional career

 Carty was selected by the Atlanta Falcons in the fourth round, with the 126th overall pick, of the 1999 NFL draft.
-He officially signed witb the team on July 8.
+He officially signed with the team on July 8.
 He played in 14 games for the Falcons during his rookie year in 1999, posting 11 solo tackles and two assisted tackles.
 Carty appeared in 15 games during the 2000 season and recorded 12 solo tackles.
 He played in all 16 games, starting two, in 2001, totaling 17 solo tackles, six assisted tackles, one interception, and one pass breakup.
 He played in all 16 games for the second straight season, starting one, in 2002, recording 25 solo tackles, three assisted tackles, one sack, one interception, and two pass breakups.
 Carty also appeared in two playoff games during the 2002 season, posting four solo tackles and three tackles.
 He was released by the Falcons on May 15, 2003.

 Carty signed with the Jacksonville Jaguars on May 28, 2003.
 He was released on August 26, 2003.